ietf-wg-httpapi/rfc7807bis/draft-ietf-httpapi-rfc7807bis.md

 For example, our "out of credit" problem above defines two such extensions -- "balance" and "accounts" to convey additional, problem-specific information.

+Similarly, the "validation error" example defines a "causes" extension that contains a list of individual problems of that type found, with details and a pointer to the location of the problem.

-Similarly, the "Multi-Status" example defines two extensions -- "causes" and "problem-pointer".
+two extensions -- "causes" and "problem-pointer".
 Extensions like "problem-pointer" are more appropriate to use for problems associated with client side errors 4xx only.

 Clients consuming problem details MUST ignore any such extensions that they don't recognize; this allows problem types to evolve and include additional information in the future.